ProjectIndoor/projectindoorweb/doc/frontend.md

 ![Floor Map](images/addFloorMap.png)

-If the file is uploaded successfully, a toast will be displayed indicating the sucess or a error toast will guide the user.
+If the file is uploaded successfully, a toast will be displayed indicating the success or a error toast will guide the user.

 ### Radiomap Data